Selection of proposal distributions for multiple importance sampling: Finney's (1947) vasoconstriction data analysis using robit model

 \subsection{Multiple IS using a mixture of multivariate normal proposals}

 The proposed methods of choosing reference distributions are applicable to IS estimators in the situations where $Q$ can be different from $\Pi$.
 To demonstrate this, in this section we analyze the vasoconstriction data using the model and method discussed in Section~\ref{sec:gisrob} with the difference that the proposal densities are now chosen from the multivariate normal family instead of the family of the posterior density of $\beta$.
-Thus we are now able to draw iid samples from the importance sampling distributions which is not the case when these are posterior densities of $\beta$ which require MCMC sampling.
-Since $\bd$ is known, the reverse logistic estimation is not needed here.
+Thus we are now able to draw independent and identically distributed (iid) samples from the importance sampling distributions which is not the case when these are posterior densities of $\beta$ which require Markov chain Monte-Carlo sampling.
+Since $\bd$ is known, the reverse logistic regression estimation is not needed here.
 The space filling, minimax and sequential approaches developed in the main paper can be used for selecting multivariate normal proposals as we describe below.

 If $n_l$ iid samples, $X_i^{(l)}$, $i=1,\ldots,n_l$, are drawn from the density $q_l(x)$ (a normal density described later), $l=1,\ldots,k$, then the normalizing constant, $\theta_\xi$, of the posterior density $\pi_\xi(x) \equiv \nu_\xi(x)/\theta_\xi$, is estimated by